Sat, May 5, 2018

 $15 for a family

-Free to Museum members, City and County workers, and active duty military and their immediate family.
+Free to Museum members, City and County employees, and active duty military and their immediate family.
+Credit cards accepted.

 Parking is free and widely available.